liauau/vim_config/README.md

 # Tips
   If the dependency libs of the project are very large, it would slow down the search speed of vim.
-  You can move the dependency libs out of the project and make a soft link with the root directory of the lib to keep compiling successful, thus the vim would be faster since it does not search the libs anymore.
+  You can move the dependency libs out of the project and make a soft link to the root directory of the lib to make compiling successful, and the vim would be faster since it does not search the libs anymore.